Masha Salazkina, PhD

 Concordia University Research Chair in Transnational Media Arts and Cultures

-Her current research projects center on the shared cinematic cultures of global socialism in the 20th century and the reception of popular media from the Global South in the socialist bloc in the 1970s-1980s.
+Her current research projects center on the reception of Latin American popular media in the Soviet bloc in the 1970s-1980s, and the shared history of the circulation of popular music across the Global South and the Socialist bloc.